UK-Digital-Heart-Project/4D-Flow-Dual-VENC/README.md

 g.
 A simple text-mode summary.

-Note that the input cine-stacks are sorted according to slice location and trigger time, and that the output cine-stacks are written in the order [ Rows, Column, Epoch, Slice ], with the last index varying most slowly according to the MATLAB convention.
+Note that the input cine-stacks are sorted according to slice location and trigger time, and that the output cine-stacks are written in the order [ Row, Column, Epoch, Slice ], with the last index varying most slowly according to the MATLAB convention.
 This may mean that, whereas the input data show entire volumes at a given epoch, then step to the next epoch, the outputs show complete cines of each slice, before advancing to the next slice.